 Sadly, this example is true month after month.

 This backlog, of course, has its greatest impact on countries with stronger migration flows to the United States – Mexico, the Philippines, and in certain categories, China and India.

-The connection between these lines and the amount of undocumented immigrants seems obvious.
+The connection between these long lines and the amount of undocumented immigrants seems obvious.

 The lengthy delays induce many immigrant families to despair.
 Some living outside the United States resort to entering without permission, instead of waiting countless years for a visa to become current.